qiskit-community/qiskit-alt/README.md

 * Clone this repository (qiskit_alt) with git and cd to the top level.

 * Install Julia.
-The easiest and recommended way is to download a [prebuilt Julia distribution](https://julialang.org/downloads/).
+An easy way is to download a [prebuilt Julia distribution](https://julialang.org/downloads/).
   Unzip/untar the distribution file in the toplevel of the `qiskit_alt` distribution.
 Change the name of the distribution folder to `julia` (or make a symlink).
 For example `mv julia-1.7.0-rc3 julia`.
   When `qiskit_alt` is imported, it will look for julia in this location.

 * Alternatively, you can set the full pathname of the Julia executable in a file `./qiskit_alt/julia_path.py`, as a variable named `julia_path`.
  If `julia_path` is set in this file and is not equal to `""`, then it will override the folder `julia` described in the previous item.
   For example, on a Mac, this might be
   ```python
   julia_path = "/Applications/Julia-1.6.app/Contents/Resources/julia/bin/julia"
   ```
+  This method works well with the [Julia installer jill](https://github.com/johnnychen94/jill.py) which is [available on pypi](https://pypi.org/project/jill/).

 * Alternatively, install Julia somewhere and [add the location of the executable to your path](https://julialang.org/downloads/platform/).